 11. Give a brief, complete description of your proposal, including the proposed uses and size of the project and site.
 There are several questions addressed later in this checklist asking you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)

-The applicant is proposing to construct a community park as part of Phase 4 of the Riverside Estates Development.
-The proposed park includes parking, a storm facility, grading, utilities, basketball area, play equipment, bike racks, walking path and lawn area.
+The applicant is proposing to construct a neighborhood park that will include parking, a storm facility, grading, utilities, basketball area, play equipment, bike racks, walking path and lawn area.